Ortofta/SilicaNote/README.md

 SilicaNote
 ==========

-Simple SailfishOS note taking app.
-It is being created as a learning experience for myself to get familiar with the SailfishOS application development environment.
+Simple Sailfish OS note taking app.
+It is being created as a learning experience for myself to get familiar with the Sailfish OS application development environment.
+It's been a long time since I last looked at C++ and QT - so progress will probably be slow.

+The app will have a local SQLite database for note storage, and support for syncing to a remote server as well.

+The server is in a separate repo - https://github.com/Ortofta/silicanote-server

 Licensing
 =========